vishal-rana-p/recipe-project/README.md

 ## Baseline Model

-For our baseline model, we are using a Random Forest Regressor and splitting the dataset into training and test sets, with 80% of the data used for training and 20% for testing.
-The features selected for this model are 'minutes', which represents the time required to prepare the recipe, and 'n_steps', which indicates the number of steps in the recipe.
-Both of these features are numerical.
+For our baseline model, we are utilizing a Random Forest Regressor to predict recipe ratings.
+The dataset is split into training (80%) and test (20%) sets to ensure proper model evaluation.

-To preprocess the data, we first standardize the features using StandardScaler to ensure they are on a comparable scale.
-We also apply PolynomialFeatures to capture potential non-linear relationships between the features.
-Finally, we fit a Random Forest Regressor to learn from the training data.
+The features used in this model are 'minutes' and 'n_steps', both of which are numerical variables representing the preparation time and the number of steps required for a recipe.
+These features are standardized using a StandardScaler, and we also apply PolynomialFeatures to capture potential non-linear relationships in the data.

-To evaluate model performance, we use Root Mean Squared Error (RMSE) and R² score.
-The RMSE for this model is {rmse:.4f}, indicating the average prediction error.
-The R² score, {r2:.4f}, helps assess how well the model explains the variance in ratings.
-These metrics provide insight into how effectively our model predicts recipe ratings based on the given features.
+To build the model, we define a Scikit-Learn pipeline, which includes:
+    1    Standard Scaling - Normalizing numerical features.
+    2    Polynomial Features - Expanding feature interactions.
+    3    Random Forest Regressor - A robust ensemble model for predictions.
+After fitting the model, we evaluate its performance using Root Mean Squared Error (RMSE) and R² score.
+The baseline model achieved the following results:
+    •    Baseline Model RMSE: 0.7192
+    •    R² Score: -0.0077
+The negative R² score suggests that the model performs worse than predicting the mean rating for all recipes.
+This indicates that our current feature set may not be strongly predictive of recipe ratings.
+Further feature engineering and hyperparameter tuning will be necessary to improve the model's performance.